geekygirl76/I-Love-DIY/README.md

 The technologies I used in this app include:

-Basic CRUD
+Basic CRUD,
-Authentication
+Authentication,
-ActionMailer/Sendgrid
+ActionMailer/Sendgrid,
-Partials, helpers
+Partials, helpers,
-Routing
+Routing,
-File upload (paperclip)
+File upload (paperclip),
-Omniauth
+Omniauth,
-Backbone
+Backbone,
-Building my own API for consumption by Backbone
+Building my own API for consumption by Backbone.